rolspace/www.rolandoramos.tech/_posts/2017-06-10-matterhorn.markdown

   <a href="{{ page.url | prepend: site.baseurl }}">{{ page.title }}</a>
 </h2>

 This shot was taken as I was returning from 3.800 meters above sea level, after paying a visit to the Klein Matterhorn.
 I made a quick pit stop half way on the journey back to Zermatt.
-There, I had the chance to take this last photo.
+There I had the chance to take this last photo.